vernisaz/simcom/doc/PIs.md

 ### Install 7Bee

 You do not need to install the product.
-The **jar** from it will be enough, therefor go to [the page](https://sourceforge.net/projects/seven-bee/) and download *7Bee-1.3.1-on-2023-09-29(12 24).zip*.
+The **jar** from it will be enough, therefore go to [the page](https://sourceforge.net/projects/seven-bee/) and download *7Bee-1.3.1-on-2023-09-29(12 24).zip*.
 Create the directory *7bee/lib* inside *projects* and extract *bee.jar* there.

 ### Build rb